 “Sergeant First Class Celiz’s extraordinary heroism and selflessness above and beyond the call of duty were in keeping with the highest traditions of military service and reflect great credit upon himself, his unit, and the United States Army.”

-Celiz is the first Jewish recipient of the Medal of Honor during the Global War on Terrorism.
+Celiz was the first Jewish recipient of the Medal of Honor during the Global War on Terrorism.